 7.2 Dilution Solvent

-For preparing calibration blend solution for liquid spiking of conditioned sorbent tubes.
-Shall be of chromatographic quality and free from interfering compounds that could co-elute chromatographically with the compound(s) of interest.
+For preparing calibration blend solution for liquid spiking of conditioned sorbent tubes shall be of chromatographic quality and free from interfering compounds that could co-elute chromatographically with the compound(s) of interest.

 7.3 Solid Sorbents

 7.3.1 Many types of sorbent, suitable for packing thermal desorption sample tubes, cartridges and focusing traps, are available.
-Sorbents can be classified by material and the most common types used are as follows:
+Sorbents can be classified by material and the most common types used are as follows.

 7.3.1.1 Graphitised carbon black — examples include carbograph, carbopack and carbotrap sorbents